MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 # Leverage link unfurling service for tabs

-The collaborative experience of Teams platform  enhances with added new features continuously.
-A  new UI component called **Stage View** is built in Teams which renders the content in full screen. **Stage View** provides a engaging experience to users as they need not go out of Teams to open a link and view the content.
-You can open links in a Teams stage-view instead of the browser
+The collaborative experience of Teams platform  enhances with continuous addition of new features.
+A new UI component called **Stage View** is built in Teams that renders the content in full screen. **Stage View** provides a engaging experience.
+Use the **Stage View** to open the links and view the content within Teams itself instead of browser.

 This document guides you on how to leverage the existing link unfurling service to unfurl the URLs and pin them as tabs.

 ## Add link unfurling to tabs

-Link unfurling in tab provides engaging user experience within Teams context by keeping the content and the conversation in one place by displaying the contents in full-screen, called **Stage View** .
+Link unfurling in tab provides engaging user experience within Teams context by keeping the content and the conversation in one place and displaying the contents in full-screen, called **Stage View** .

 The **Stage View** leverages existing link unfurling service to unfurl URLs to Adaptive Cards that are pinned as tabs.
 When user selects the Adaptive Card, the content is opened in **Stage View** instead of the browser.
 The user can pin the URL as a tab from the **Stage View** or from the Adaptive Card directly.